ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ![]({{< asset "images/ex_chords2.png" >}})

-As can be seen, the `"fingers"` part is optional.
+The `"fingers"` part is optional.
+You can use digits `0` .. `9` and letters `A` .. `Z` for finger symbols.
+A negative value denotes a string without finger information.

 The `display` part specifies the way the chord must be shown.
 Note the use of `%{root}` to show the root name.